 DIS_FCC_A1 needs to be selected on the System Definer.
-Search the online help for Selecting the Disordered Phase as a Matrix Phase in the Precipitation Module (TC-PRISMA) User Guide for details.
+See Selecting the Disordered Phase as a Matrix Phase for details.

 System (System Definer) Database package Demo: Nickel-based Super Alloys (NIDEMO and MNIDEMO)

 ^{1.} Sudbrack, Chantal K., Tiffany D. Ziebell, Ronald D. Noebe, and David N. Seidman.
 2008.
 "Effects of a Tungsten Addition on the Morphological Evolution, Spatial Correlations and Temporal Evolution of a Model Ni-Al-Cr Superalloy."
 Acta Materialia 56 (3): 448-63.